Manufacturer: SaverLamp

 I have heard rumours that a 125W version of this lamp also exists, though I have never actually seen one.
 If you know somewhere where these are sold, or have ever seen one, please let me know.
 Will certainly be adding one to the collection if I see it.

 This lamp added to the Virtual Display Shelf on the 12th February 2006 at 20:03.
-(Re-Write of old-format page.
-All text & Photography new).

 References: None.